Debunking the Myths: Are there really 84,000 chemicals?

 - The LCSA requires that EPA screen all chemicals in active use, with a focus on “high priority” chemicals.

-- Besides complying with LCSA, new chemicals also must comply with myriad federal regulations, including the Clean Air Act, Clean Water Act, Resource Conservation and Recovery Act, Federal Food, Drug and Cosmetics Act, Emergency Planning and Community Right-to-Know Act, Consumer Product Safety Act, Federal Hazardous Substances Act and more.
+- Besides LCSA, new chemicals also must comply with myriad federal regulations, including the Clean Air Act, Clean Water Act, Resource Conservation and Recovery Act, Federal Food, Drug and Cosmetics Act, Emergency Planning and Community Right-to-Know Act, Consumer Product Safety Act, Federal Hazardous Substances Act and more.

 - The following illustrates the rigorous review process that new chemicals undergo before they are used in products.